zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/_index.md

 1. Updates RBAC objects that are being used by Portworx with the latest set of permissions that are required
 2. Triggers RollingUpdate of the Portworx DaemonSet to the default stable image and monitors that for completion

+If you see any issues, review the [Troubleshooting](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/#troubleshooting) section on this page.

 {{% content "shared/upgrade/upgrade-to-2-1-2.md" %}}

 ## Upgrade Stork